kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 Here is a 128 bit IV:

-	unsigned char *iv = (unsigned char *)"73472859478267948"; //create with a good random number generator for your platform, in this case I used arc4random()
+	unsigned char *iv = (unsigned char *)"73472859478267948";

+Create the above with a good secure random number generator for your platform.
+One option is [arc4random](https://security.stackexchange.com/questions/85601/is-arc4random-secure-enough).
+Another is [SecRandomCopyBytes](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes).

-###### NOTE: Although the IV is considered public, avoid using constant or sequential IV's.
+Although the IV is considered public, avoid using constant or sequential IV's.
 Do not reuse an IV for more than one message if you are using the same key.

-### Encryption
+### Encrypting The Data

-To begin, lets create a context and initialize it:
+To begin, create a context and initialize it:

 	EVP_CIPHER_CTX *cipherContext;
 	cipherContext = EVP_CIPHER_CTX_new();
 	EVP_CIPHER_CTX_init(cipherContext);

-Next we set up the type of encryption operation we are doing, in this case AES.
-We lookup the correct values for this standard.
+Next set up the type of encryption operation you're are doing, in this case AES.
+Lookup the correct values for the standard.
 AES-256 uses a 256 bit key, and 128 bit IV size (AES256 refers to the key size.
 The block and IV size are still [128 bits](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf)).
-The following [function](https://www.openssl.org/docs/crypto/EVP_EncryptInit.html) will perform key setup.
+The following [function](https://www.openssl.org/docs/crypto/EVP_EncryptInit.html) performs key setup:

 	EVP_EncryptInit_ex(cipherContext, EVP_aes_256_cbc(), NULL, keyChar, ivChar);